octosoft/octoscan/README.md

 python3 octoscan.pyz -o /tmp
 ```

-### Why is the scanner dependent on python
+### Why use Python?

 We decided that a single dependency on a python-minimal installation is easier to handle than the multiple dependencies
 that we would have with a typical shell-based scanner.
 The situation is different on macOS, where we can assume certain command-line programs are installed on every machine.

 Due to the diversity of Linux implementations, the Linux scanner is quite more complex than the macOS scanner.
 Python allows us to implement a complex scan without writing temporary files, this improves performance considerably.